lnbits/lnbits/docs/devs/installation.md

 To then run the server, use:

     pipenv run python -m uvicorn lnbits.__main__:app --reload

+You might also need to install additional packages, depending on the [backend wallet](../guide/wallets.md) you use.
+E.g. when you want to use LND you have to `pipenv run pip install lndgrpc` and `pipenv run pip install purerpc`.

+Take a look at [Polar][polar] for an excellent way of spinning up a Lightning Network dev environment.

 **Note**: We reccomend using <a href="https://caddyserver.com/docs/install#debian-ubuntu-raspbian">Caddy</a> for a reverse-proxy, if you want to serve your install through a domain, alternatively you can use [ngrok](https://ngrok.com/).